How To Transfer a Car Title in Wisconsin

 How much does it cost to transfer a car title in Wisconsin?

-It costs only $164.50 to transfer a car title in Wisconsin.
-However, you must know that title transfer fees in Wisconsin vary depending on a lot of circumstances.
+It costs only $164.50 to transfer a car title in Wisconsin and 5% car sales tax when buying a car.
 Title transfers involving a surviving spouse or domestic partner are done with no fees, and some situations can also call for a tax exemption.

 How long does it take to transfer a car title in Wisconsin?

 Transferring a car title in Wisconsin takes between 3 -14 days.
-The duration to complete and receive your title transfer depends on the steps you followed.
 Online title transfer application in Wisconsin takes only three days or even less, and mailed applications take up to 14 days or less.